EKTC/25T1-2041/wk1/README.md

 </details>

 <details>
-<summary><h3>Q: All the lines in a C program except preprocessor commands.</h3></summary>
+<summary><h3>Q: Write Regext to match all the lines in a C program except preprocessor commands.</h3></summary>

 ###

-- This is the inverse of the previous one, so we want everything else but the # lines
+- This is the inverse of the previous one, so we want everything else but the lines that start with `#`
 - Thus we can match that the start is not a hash.
 But if we do that way, by condition it requires one character to match
 - Hence we add another condition ontop to match empty lines specifically as they have no characters at all